andrewM202/cset/Dictionary.md

 - **Requests and Responses** : The name for the syntax of HTTP messages

-- **HTML / Hypertext markup language** : a markup language consisting of different elements you can wrap (mark up) content in to give it meaning (semantics) and structure.
+- **HTML / Hypertext markup language** : A markup language consisting of different elements you can wrap (mark up) content in to give it meaning (semantics) and structure.
+It is not a programming language.

 - **CSS / Cascading Style Sheets** - A rule-based language used to apply styles to HTML